IDA-RE-things/IDA-RE-things/README.md

 I'm now 48 y.o.
 And I'm one of those people who are called old-school hackers (in the correct sense of the word).

-My achievements, some facts, interests, and what I'm doing (work in progress. not commercial, just for me), **_related to software_**. which I have divided to categories:
+My achievements, some facts, interests, and what I have done/doing (work in progress. not commercial, just for me), **_related to software_**. which I have divided to categories:
 <hr>

 Distant past.
 From what all was started.
 Post-school years (pre 2000, pre x86-PC) Just for history: